Black players in ice hockey: NHL

 The NHL does not keep statistics on the percentages of ethnicities in the league.
 However, outside sources have collected statistics on the number of black players in the NHL as well as the percentage of white players in the NHL.
 According to an article by USA Today, 97% of the NHL is white, while the other 3% is made of different ethnicities.
 Of the 3% of the remaining ethnicities, twenty-six are black.
-Twenty of the twenty-six black hockey players are from Canada while six are American.
+Twenty of the twenty-six black players are from Canada while six are American.
 In all, the NHL is made up of 47.4% Canadians, 25.4% Americans, 9.0% Swedes, and the rest is made up by Russia, Finland, and a few other nations.
 Notable players of African American descent include Dustin Byfuglien, who is of Norwegian, African, and Swedish descent; Kyle Okposo, who is of Nigerian descent; and Joel Ward, whose ancestors are from Barbados.

-A Sports Illustrated article in 1999 attributed the increase in black NHL players, in part, to significant demographic changes in Canada, the country which supplies the largest share of the league's players: "In 1971 there were only 34,445 black people in Canada ...
-25 years later, after heavy immigration from British Commonwealth nations in the Caribbean, Canada had 573,860 black people (2% of the population)."
+A Sports Illustrated article in 1999 attributed the increase in black NHL players, in part, to significant demographic changes in Canada, the country which supplies the largest share of the league's players: "In 1971 there were only 34,445 blacks in Canada ...
+25 years later, after heavy immigration from British Commonwealth nations in the Caribbean, Canada had 573,860 blacks (2% of the population) ...."

 In 2019, the NHL designed a Black History Month mobile museum.
 The mobile museum is a part of the "Hockey is For Everyone" campaign and is aimed to celebrate Black History Month.
 The mobile museum is also a commemoration of the black players who have played in the NHL.
-The museum completed an eight-city tour in the month of February, with its final stop being outside the Canadian embassy in Washington D.C.
+The museum completed an eight-city tour in February, with its final stop being outside the Canadian embassy in Washington, D.C.

+The Black Girl Hockey Club was founded in October 2018 by Renee Hess, an assistant director at La Sierra University and Pittsburgh Penguins fan, as an online chat group for black women in ice hockey.
+Hess previously conducted a study on black women's experiences in the game, the Black Hockey Research Project, noting that many experienced discrimination at games and that there were only three black women playing professional ice hockey in North America at the time.
+The group quickly grew, and began organising meet-ups at NHL and NWHL games.
+The first NHL meet-up was held at a Washington Capitals match on December 16, 2018, and was attended by over 40 members, including NWHLer Kelsey Koelzer.